akuhn/py-fame/README.md

-# Fame = framework for metamodelling
+# A little language for schema-enforced models

-A little language for schema-enforced models.
+Fame is a framework for metamodelling in Python.

 - Entities are described by models
 - Models are described by metamodels